flawfree/tfdbqol/custombeep.md

 # Changing your beep sound

 It's relatively simple to change the rocket beep to your liking.
-Be aware that this will also change the beep sound the level 1 sentry makes in other gamemodes as well. **This works in combination with both of the -sb editions**.
+Be aware that this will also change the beep sound the level 1 sentry makes in other gamemodes as well. **This works in combination with both of the -sb editions**, and of course also works standalone.

 Create a folder in your *\common\Team Fortress 2\tf\custom* folder, name this whatever you would like.
 Inside this folder, create a folder called *sound*, and inside this folder create a folder called *weapons*.
 Your directory should look like this: